JadeGoat/sg_property_react/README.md

 2. Con: Requires update or running of sg_property_datapipeline in order to take effect.

-Remarks: This project serves to illustrate the different implementation, by no means it is a production ready code.
+Remarks: This project serves to illustrate the different implementation.
+By no means, it is a production ready code.

 # Setup
 Important Note: To be use together with sg_property_datapipeline project.